newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 I have a header which looks styled consistent with the rest of the site, and I have my other paragraph with the bold text down below.
 The only thing I'm missing is my image.
 By default, your images are not going to show up.
-But the good news is that we can make a small change to how we're calling that document to React.
+But the good news is that we can make a small change to how we're calling that document to `React`.
 Components function to actually render those images right in line before we focus on changing the code.
 Let's look at the new data for our complex post.
 So right here I'm going to rerun the same query we had before where we grab that json and we can see that it's a lot longer than what we had in the past.